Mastectomy Surgery in Springfield, OH

-This is the most common type of breast cancer surgery, and simple means the entire breast is removed.
+This is the most common type of breast cancer surgery, and simply means the entire breast is removed.
 This is especially common for women with ductal carcinoma in situ (DCIS) and for women looking to prevent any possibility of breast cancer occurring.

 Key points of a simple mastectomy:

 - Mastectomy is a common resolution for breast cancer.